pingidentity/pingdirectory-go-client/configurationapi/docs/AddApiKeyConjurAuthenticationMethodRequest.md

 ### NewAddApiKeyConjurAuthenticationMethodRequest

-`func NewAddApiKeyConjurAuthenticationMethodRequest(methodName string, username string, ) *AddApiKeyConjurAuthenticationMethodRequest`
+`func NewAddApiKeyConjurAuthenticationMethodRequest(methodName string, schemas []EnumapiKeyConjurAuthenticationMethodSchemaUrn, username string, ) *AddApiKeyConjurAuthenticationMethodRequest`

 NewAddApiKeyConjurAuthenticationMethodRequest instantiates a new AddApiKeyConjurAuthenticationMethodRequest object This constructor will assign default values to properties that have it defined,